Localized Neural Network Modelling of Time Series: A Case Study on US Monetary Policy: Extra Simulation

 We further summarize the detailed numbers in Table \ref{Tab2}.
 A few facts should be mentioned.
 First, the coverage rates are reasonably well.
-The values of RMSE$_g^*$ are comparable to those reported in Table \ref{Tab1}, in which the numbers are generated from closed-form estimates.
-Third, the results are not changing much with respect to the value of $u_\sigma$, which again confirms our argument in Remark \ref{rmk1}.
+As expected, when $T$ goes up, RMSE converges to 0 and CR converges to 0.95.
+Also, we note that when $d$ increases, RMSE increases but still has reasonable performance.
+The results are not changing much with respect to the value of $u_\sigma$.
+Again, it seems that for large $d$, smaller $q$ yields better finite sample performance.